//

 “As painful as it is, top performers will leave you at some point.
 With all members of my team, I try to develop trust, care deeply about their career, and truly understand where they want to go long-term.
 This way, when they eventually decide to pursue another opportunity, I’m not surprised because there’s openness and transparency in the relationships.”

-The week before we sat down with Nupur, someone she’d worked with for four years left Grand Rounds.
+The week before we sat down with Nupur, someone she’d worked with for four years left the company.
 She was an extremely high performer, and she let Nupur know of her intentions to leave four months in advance because they were actively talking about where she wanted to go and what drives her.
-The team member had joined when Grand Rounds was a 50-person company.
-They’re now over 500, and she was ready for something different.
+The team member had joined a 50-person company.
+With headcount now over 500, she was ready for something different.

 “I think the most important thing is to have that level of trust with your team members, such that you understand what their career goals are and you’re together making the decision about when is the right time for them to leave.
 If you adopt this approach, you can prepare for their departure in a way that is not disruptive.”